mabdulghofur142/Instagram-Grid-Cropper/README.md

 ## English Version
 # 📸 Instagram Grid Cropper with Framing & Mirrored Edges

+Instagram has recently updated its preview ratio for posts from **1:1** to **3:4**.
+However, Instagram still does not support uploading images in this new preview ratio directly — only **1:1** and **4:5** are accepted.
+As a result, large posters intended to be uploaded as a separate Instagram feed (a feed puzzle) require adjustment to ensure the full poster appears correctly in the grid preview.

-**Instagram Grid Cropper** is a Python script that splits a large image into smaller segments (e.g. 1x3, 2x3, 3x3, etc.) suitable for Instagram feed uploads.
-It automatically adds framing and mirrored edges for a cleaner, more aesthetic look in Instagram’s preview grid.
+**Instagram Grid Cropper** is a Python script that slices a large image into multiple parts (1x3, 2x3, 3x3, etc.) tailored for uploading as an Instagram feed.
+It includes automatic framing and mirrored-edge effects to maintain a clean, aesthetic, and professional appearance in the Instagram grid preview.

 ---